Integration of indigenous knowledge and seasonal calendars into work plans

 Operationalising Indigenous Seasonal Calendars

 The richness of TEK embedded in seasonal calendars make them potentially powerful tools for managing country (including ecological monitoring).
-However this aspect of their utility is currently poorly understood and underutilised.
-By isolating the land management implications embedded in seasonal calendar knowledge and effectively organising these, seasonal calendars are able to guide when and how country should be cared for.
+ESS works with clients to identify the land management implications embedded in seasonal calendars and organise this knowledge in a way that can direct work plans.
+By doing so, seasonal calendars guide when and how country should be cared for.